kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ```

-`properties` is the standard Java Kafka client properties, more details can be found [on Kafka Documentation](https://kafka.apache.org/documentation/)
+`kestra.kafka.client.properties` allows passing any standard Kafka properties.
+More details can be found [on the Kafka Documentation](https://kafka.apache.org/documentation/).

 ## `kestra.kafka.defaults.topic`
-By default, Kestra automatically creates all the topics needed, you can change partition & replication factor of these topics :
+By default, Kestra automatically creates all the needed topics.
+You can change the partition count and replication factor of these topics:
 - `kestra.kafka.defaults.topic.partitions`: (default 16)
 - `kestra.kafka.defaults.topic.replication-factor`: (default 1)

 ## `kestra.kafka.defaults.[consumer|producer|stream].properties`
 You can change the default properties of the Kafka client used by Kestra.
-These allow you to change compression, max request, etc...
+These allow you to change any available properties.

 Here is the default configuration :
 ```yaml